sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 The `delivery.timeout.ms` puts a limit to report the result or failure from a producer: send() - batching - awaits send - retry - back off

+The offset is a simple integer number that is used by Kafka to maintain the current position of a consumer.
+The `auto-offset-reset` can be set to:
+ - `earliest` Go through all of the record since it lost the offset
+ - `latest` Go from the latest record when the offset is lost

 ## Interact with Kafka

 There are usually two types of applications interacting with it: